Kirtar22/Threatfeeds_automation_InsightIDR/README.md

 Push script pushes these indicators (via API) to InsightIDR in a specific Threat that we have mentioned in the command.

+Many threatfeeds(like abuse.ch) provide the treatfeeds in a txt format that ca be converted in to CSV and uploaded to IDR in a specific threat.
+I have updated the repo with the CSV pull and push script.

 Notes:

 - [Cabby](https://cabby.readthedocs.io/en/stable/index.html) is used as a taxii-client